 There are specific requirements highlighted within the Caldicott recommendations that apply to patient identifiable information.
-Most of these are also requirements of compliance with the Data Protection legislation.
+These are also requirements of compliance with the Data Protection legislation.
 Specifically they relate to security, confidentiality and fair obtaining of information as well as ensuring all disclosures are valid and authorised.